deven-org/boiler/docs/CONTRIBUTING.md

 - Make sure that a pull request is linked to the related issue by using a keyword and the issue number as explained [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) or by using the `Development` field.
-- Check off the acceptance criteria of the issue you are workin on to track you progress (does not apply to bug issues).
+- Check off the acceptance criteria of the issue you are working on to track your progress (does not apply to bug issues).
 - Change your PR from `Draft` to `Ready for Review`, when all acceptance criteria are met and all tests are passing (you can create Draft PRs at any time, but only open PRs will be reviewed).
 - Leave the reviewers list on the right hand side untouched.
 We use this to track how many people are already looking at